-In fact, the time is now to focus on renewable energy as we have reached peak oil according to Bloomberg.
+The time is now to focus on renewable energy as we have reached peak oil according to Bloomberg.
 With the new US administration friendly towards renewable energy, there will be many more projects.

-They are much bigger and could probably buy the pure play renewable energy stocks.
+They are much bigger and could probably buy the pure-play renewable energy stocks.
 You should not ignore them and understand what their strategy is when it comes to clean energy.

 What Is a Renewable Energy Company